 Are there almond allergies?
 An almond allergy is usually bundled with other nut allergies (like Brazil nuts, walnuts, and cashew nuts), and it can be severe.

 Nut allergies top the list of allergies that often lead to anaphylaxis.
 Symptoms of nut allergies include diarrhea, abdominal pain, running nose or nasal congestion, shortness of breath, itching, and nausea.
 The allergies can be triggered by both nut products, including butter and oils, and the whole nuts.

-Besides, poorly preserved almonds contain aflatoxins, chemicals created by mold that can cause cancer.
-If almonds have mold, which appears as black or gray filaments, it’s probably unsafe to eat.
-But the almond industry has set up programs to minimize aflatoxins; this is based on the Almond board reports.
+Besides, poorly preserved almonds contain aflatoxins, chemicals created by mould that can cause cancer.
+If almonds have mould, which appears as black or grey filaments, it’s probably unsafe to eat.
+But the almond industry has set up programs to minimise aflatoxins; this is based on the Almond board reports.

 How to Buy Quality Almonds